 Changes in unrealized gains or losses resulting from changes in market interest rates do not directly affect our cash flows, or our ability to pay a dividend, as the related assets are expected to be held, as their fair value is not relevant to their underlying cash flows.
-Our assets are largely financed to maturity through long term CDO financings that are not redeemable as a result of book value changes.
 As long as these fixed rate assets continue to perform as expected, our cash flows from these assets would not be affected by increasing interest rates.
 Changes in unrealized gains or losses would impact our ability to realize gains on existing investments if they were sold.
 Furthermore, with respect to changes in unrealized gains or losses on investments which are carried at fair value, changes in unrealized gains or losses would impact our net book value and, in the cases of impaired assets and non-hedge derivatives, our net income.